jiidata-science/jiidata-science.github.io/_posts/2018-08-23-Exploring IMDb's Most Featured Actors.md

 The boxplot below illustrates the distribution of IMDb movie ratings.
 With a median movie rating of 8.2 and an upper fence of 8.8, the boxplot identifies seven 'outliers' that have anomalously high ratings.
 To no suprise, these top rated films include well-known favourites, such as [1] The Shawshank Redemption, [2] The Godfather, [3] The Godfather: Part II, [4] The Dark Knight, and [5] 12 Angry Men.
 Take a look for yourself...

 <iframe width="900" height="500" frameborder="0" scrolling="no" src="//plot.ly/~jii-datascience/4.embed"></iframe>

-Extending on the above point, movie ratings **do not decrease linearly** with movie rankings.

 The chart below (left) plots movie rating versus movie ranking, for all 250 movies.
 The adjacent chart (below right) attempts to identify a model that best describes the relationship between movie rating and rank (note: I used ```scipy``` to fit these models).
 We can see that a linear model explains the 'general' relationship (as you'd expect, with an R-squared of 0.82) however it particularly understates the sharp increase in ratings for top ranked movies.
 Again as you'd expect, the quadratic (R-squared of 0.92) and cubic (R-squared of 0.96) functions provide better representations of the relationship, as they provide a much better fit for top ranked movies.